napakalas/NLIMED/README.md

 ## Utilising NLIMED in your Python code

 The main class for retrieving model entities from repositories is NLIMED in NLIMED.py.
-Utilising this class, we can annotate query into ontologies, get all possible SPARQL, and get model entities.
+Utilising this class, we can annotate query into ontology classes, get all possible SPARQL, and get model entities.
 We suggest you to create one NLIMED object for all your queries since it will reuse the loaded indexes so it can save your device resources.

 ### Get Model Entities
 The following codes are used to retrieve model entities from the PMR or Biomodels.